Xorlent/Microsoft-NPS-to-Syslog/README.md

 ### The script was not running for a few days so I have a gap in logs sent to Syslog
 1. Edit backfilled.txt and set the date (in YYMMDD format) to the file prior to where you would like to resume the backfill process.
 2. Run ```NPS-Syslog.ps1 $true```

-### Installation
-- Save the script and configuration file to the NPS server
-### Execution
-- On first run, you may want to backfill data from logs currently in place on the NPS server.
-  - To do this, execute: ```NPS-Syslog.ps1 $true```
-- On subsequent runs, simply execute NPS-Syslog.ps1
-- If the parser has not run for some period of time, you can catch up by again running the backfill command.